If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Are There Histamines in Peas?

-Although there are few studies that have directly measured the histamine content of peas, there are insights from the SIGHI list.
-SIGHI stand for the Swiss Interest Group for Histamine Intolerance, an organization dedicated to providing information and support for people dealing with histamine intolerance.
+SIGHI stands for the Swiss Interest Group for Histamine Intolerance, an organization dedicated to providing information and support for people dealing with histamine intolerance.
 (3) They put together a helpful list of foods categorized by their histamine levels.

-As an organization devoted to histamine intolerance, they know how challenging it can be to figure out what foods work with your body’s sensitivities.
-Their list makes it so much easier to make the right dietary choices.
-Foods are divided into sections from low to very high histamine.
-That way you can choose foods that are safer bets if histamine is a problem for you.
-The list is a great reference to help identify triggers and make meals more histamine friendly.
+They divide foods into sections from low to very high histamine.
+That way you can choose options that are safer bets if histamine is a problem for you.
+The list is a reference to help identify triggers and make meals more histamine friendly.

 SIGHI Insights on the Histamines in Peas